calvinsendawula/GSL-Project/README.md

 #### Option 2 - Running the Pipeline with DVC

-To see what happens when DVC is used, watch this video [link to video]
+To see what happens when DVC is used, **[watch this video](https://drive.google.com/file/d/1z0O1mEzzVNlyLGMG3DZM4wOlV6dO8jPZ/view?usp=sharing) Watch at 1.5x speed.**

 To run the pipeline with DVC: